Striker-67/StrikerCamModV2/readme.md

 doug cam, and a sercet one(ill let yall find it ( :

 # Controls
-Left grip(once in any mod ex. thrid person etc brings back to your body) left primary(allows yo hold the cam(if not inside a mode)
+Left grip(once in any mode ex. thrid person etc brings back to your body) left primary(allows you hold the cam(if not inside a mode)

 # download
 downlod from releases and then put dll into your plugin folder

+(btw mode means anything like third person view)